python-sdbus/python-sdbus/docs/exceptions.rst

 error name.

-This means if the remote object sends an error message with this error name the Python will recieve this exception.
+This means if the remote object sends an error message with this error name the Python will receive this exception.

 When raised in a method callback an error message will be sent back to caller.